williams-cs-web/williams-cs-web.github.io/README.md

         {
             "semester": "3b",
             "courses": [
-                "CSCI 3xx(1)"
+                "CSCI 3xx(2)"
             ]
         },
         {
             "semester": "4a",
             "courses": [
-                "CSCI 3xx(2)"
+                "CSCI 3xx(3)"
             ]
         },
         {
             "semester": "4b",
             "courses": [
-                "CSCI 3xx(3)"
+                "CSCI 3xx(4)"
             ]
         }
     ]
 }
 ```

 * The `id` field should be a human-friendly name for the major path.
 * The `icon` field should be a single emoji that visually represents the major path.
 * The `description` field should be a short description of the major path.
-* The `path` field is a list of 8 semesters and the major requirements taken during each of them.
+* The `path` field is a list of 9 semesters and the major requirements taken during each of them.
+Semester 0 is not displayed to the user -- it is used to specify requirements that a student has satisfied prior to coming to Williams.
 The requirements should be specified using the value of the requirement's `id` field.

 All fields are mandatory.